Rahulbhat2022/Rahulbhat2022/README.md

 > *“Everything should be made as simple as possible, but not simpler.”*
 > — **Albert Einstein**

-I am especially interested in problems involving **climate variability, energy demand, emissions modeling, and environmental risk**, where uncertainty and trade-offs are central to decision-making.

 ---

 ##  Core Strengths: